istio/istio.io/_docs/tasks/security/role-based-access-control.md

 * Deploy the [Bookinfo]({{home}}/docs/guides/bookinfo.html) sample application.

- *> Note: Some sample configurations we use below are not in the current Istio release yet.
-So before you continue, you need to copy the following configuration files from https://github.com/istio/istio/tree/master/samples/bookinfo/kube to "samples/bookinfo/kube" directory under where you installed Istio.
-The files include `bookinfo-add-serviceaccount.yaml` (replace the original one), `istio-rbac-enable.yaml`, `istio-rbac-namespace.yaml`, `istio-rbac-productpage.yaml`, `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.*
+ *> Note: The current Istio release may not have the up-to-date Istio RBAC samples.
+So before you continue, you need to copy the following configuration files from https://github.com/istio/istio/tree/master/samples/bookinfo/kube to "samples/bookinfo/kube" directory under where you installed Istio, and replace the original ones.
+The files include `bookinfo-add-serviceaccount.yaml`, `istio-rbac-enable.yaml`, `istio-rbac-namespace.yaml`, `istio-rbac-productpage.yaml`, `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.*

 * In this task, we will enable access control based on Service Accounts, which are cryptographically authenticated in the Istio mesh.